Reach Out: Ways To Help A Loved One At Risk Of Suicide

 People often believe that a person considering suicide needs to be rushed to the hospital.
 But "not everyone who expressed these thoughts needs to be hospitalized immediately," says Marshall.

 Research shows that most people who've had suicidal thoughts haven't had the kind of overpowering thoughts that might push them to make an attempt, explains Whiteside.
-In other words many more people experience suicidal thoughts than the number of people who take action on them.
+In other words, many more people experience suicidal thoughts than take action on them.

 But how do you know whether your loved one's situation is an immediate crisis?